9ae/bagel/femmenoir/draft3-outline.md

 <u>What happens</u>
 *What do we want to show?* Diane is falling in love.
 Convo circle backs to during first date
+Ken: What are you smiling about?
+Diane: I am just looking forward to awaking up next to you every morning someday.

+Ken leaves his sweatshirt with Diane.

 <u>Exit</u>
 Diane is so headover heels, but something Ken said leaves her to be suspicious.